-- Ass in Ambassador: Ventress, after King Katuunko tells her that he will join the Republic.
+- "Ass" in Ambassador: Ventress becomes this after King Katuunko tells her that he will join the Republic.

-- Anachronic Order: This episodes chronologically takes place in-between 'Supply Lines' and the Ryloth Arc.
+- Anachronic Order: This episode chronologically takes place in between "Supply Lines" (3:03) and the Ryloth Trilogy.

-- An Aesop: The opening "fortune cookies" are introduced in this episode.
+- An Aesop: The opening morals are introduced in this episode.
 "Great leaders inspire greatness in others."

-- Call Back: Ventress escapes in the same manner as Dooku from Attack of the Clones, by forcing Yoda to save his companions while she flees to her ship.
+- Call-Back: Ventress escapes in the same manner that Count Dooku did back in Attack of the Clones via forcing Yoda to save his companions while she flees to her ship.